formerlybased/nvim-config/README.md

 # formerlybased nvim

 My personal neovim configuration.
 Still a work-in-progress.
+Has some cool stuff.
+Probably.

+Just run :PackerSync after installing to use it.